-The Sawtooths of Idaho just might be our favorite mountain in America.
-The national forest contains hundreds of hiking possibilities and unlike neighboring mountain ranges in Utah and Wyoming, crowds are lacking, leaving a wonderful sense of freedom and raw wilderness.
+The Sawtooths of Idaho are one of our favorite mountain ranges in America.
+This national forest contains hundreds of hiking possibilities and unlike neighboring mountain ranges in Utah and Wyoming, crowds are lacking, leaving a wonderful sense of freedom and raw wilderness.
 There are dozens of day hikes to choose from, and though we didn’t try them all, these three epic day hikes in the Sawtooths would be hard to beat.

 1. Goat Lake